dantros/beginning_cpp/README.md

 - Python website: https://www.python.org/
 - Miniconda website: https://docs.anaconda.com/miniconda/

-That is a lot of software, but we will go step by step, so you know what is going on.
+This is a lot, but we will go step by step, so you know what is going on.

 ## Getting Started (Windows)

 The recomended way toi start is using Visual Studio Comunity to get a C++ development environment.
 When installing it, select "Desktop development with C++".

-At this point, you can jump right ahead to [C++ Basics](./basics/README.md)
+At this point, you can jump to [C++ Basics](./basics/README.md)

 ## Setting up a development terminal (Windows)
 - Configure a terminal to have the necesary programs available.
 Meaning, adding all relevant directories to the system path.
 There are many ways to achieve this, the basic one is directly editing the system path.